 - In a food processor use the grating blade and grate the pre-cooked beets, the courgette and the halloumi cheese.

-- Place all in a big bowl.
+- When finished, place all in a big bowl.

 - Remove the grater blade and place the cutting/chopping blade.

 - Place the roughly chopped leek and the roughly chopped into chunks the brocoli and cauliflower stalks.